 0: The flag must be cleared by software.

 1: This flag is set when an A/D conversion is completed.
 An interrupt is invoked if it is enabled.
+The interrupt on this flag can be blocked by IGADCI.

 Bit 3: ADCS.
 ADC Start of conversion.